Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator-what_is_koppeltaal.md

 Note that this means that an application can not rely on receiving any intermediate messages.
 For example, it is not guaranteed that a client portal receives status updates of an activity for each change from ‘available’ to ‘in progress’ to ‘finished’.
 If the activity is started and finished before the client portal retrieves its messages, any status message will list the activity status as ‘finished’ instead of ‘in progress’.

 Each message received by the Koppeltaal is given a version.
-Any other applications that sends the same type of message for a resource must subscribe to that type of message in order to keep the internally stored resource up to date.
+Any other applications that send the same type of message for a resource must subscribe to that type of message in order to keep the internally stored resource up to date.

 Each message must specify what version is the latest known to the sending application.
 Koppeltaal will check this version against the latest version that is has received and reject a message if the versions do not match.
 This is known as a concurrent modification error.